 Or simply personal frustration and confusion in their own lives.
 Add foreign tourists into this mix of emotions, and you can see how problems may arise for solo female travellers who are unaware of the cultural norms and traditions.

-FAQ: Am I then safe as a non-Hindu in Nepal?
-Yes you are.
+Yes, you are.
 The government has recently made it illegal proselytize, to so while you can discuss your religion, don’t try to convert anyone along the way!

 But getting back to the Nepal Government’s description of culture – music, and dance; art and craft; folklore and folktales; languages and literature; philosophy and religion; festivals and celebration; foods and drinks – yes those are real and what you came to see, experience and learn about.
 Be aware, but don’t overly worry about the rest!